oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 ### Task 5: Migrate the database to use Oracle Key Vault for centralized key management:

-1. Migrate to use Key Vault:
+1. Migrate the database to use Key Vault:

     ```
     <copy>
-    SQL> ADMINISTER KEY MANAGEMENT SET KEY IDENTIFIED BY
+    ADMINISTER KEY MANAGEMENT SET KEY IDENTIFIED BY
     "<Key Vault endpoint password>" FORCE KEYSTORE MIGRATE USING "<wallet password>";
     </copy>
     ```